 A microstate is a very small sovereign state in Europe.
 This term is typically used to refer to the six smallest states in Europe, namely Andorra, Liechtenstein, Malta, Monaco, San Marino, and Vatican City.

-So let’s check those off and they will be done – pretty quick!
+So let’s check those off and they will be done – pretty quickly!

-European cuisine is different and what better way to bring a piece of that culinary experience by learning to make it.
+European cuisine is different and what better way to bring a piece of that culinary experience than by learning to make it?
 Take a cooking class (2-3 hour duration) in a city of your choice.

-Think macaroons in Paris, waffle workshop in Brussels, goulash soup in Budapest.
+Think macaroons in Paris, a waffle workshop in Brussels, pastel de nata in Lisbon, and goulash soup in Budapest.
 It is easy to sign up for these online via GetYourGuide.

 One of the FUN things to add to your Europe bucket list that doesn’t include cheese, chocolate, and beer is to attempt to climb every church tower you visit.
 Yea you heard me.
 Our interest started with the Old Pete’s church in Marienplatz Munich – where for 3 euros and a few hundred steps later we were welcomed by stunning city views.